 In 2019, the Company entered into loan, pledge, and option agreements ("Loans to Stockholders") with various employees, who are also stockholders, to provide those employees cash in exchange for non-recourse promissory notes and call options, which allow the Company to acquire shares held by these stockholders.
 The entire unpaid principal balance of these Loans to Stockholders, together with all accrued but unpaid interest, is due and payable upon the earlier (i) of August 12, 2026; (ii) a liquidity event; or (iii) upon the exercise of the call option by the Company.
 These Loans to Stockholders carry stated interest rates of 1.87%, which are compounded annually.
-Please refer to Note 2, Significant Account Policies Summary of Significant Accounting Policies, for further details on the fair value of the derivative asset related to the Loans to Stockholders.
+Please refer to Note 3, Significant Account Policies, for further details on the fair value of the derivative asset related to the Loans to Stockholders.
 Upon consummation of the Business Combination in January 2022, all of the call options related to the Loans to Stockholders were exercised and the related loans were settled.
-The Loans to Stockholders, inclusive of interest, were approximately \$0 (unaudited) and \$15.2 million as of March 31, 2022 and December 31, 2021, respectively savings plan equal to 100% of the first 4% of wages deferred by each participating employee.
-The Company incurred expenses for employer matching contributions of approximately \$0.4 million (unaudited) and \$0.2 million for the three months ended March 31, 2022 and 2021, respectively.
+The Loans to Stockholders, inclusive of interest, were approximately \$0 (unaudited) and \$15.2 million as of March 31, 2022 and December 31, 2021, respectively

-Note 18 401(k) Savings Plan
+Note 20 401(k) Savings Plan